mikeacjones/syntaxsugar.io/posts/2020/optional-query-params-dynamic-sql.md

 }
 ```

 By putting this data-weave in the `Input Parameters` fields, we are passing in parameterized values to our SQL.
 You should _always_ take this approach when dealing with user input to protect against SQL injection.
 In our SQL, we are checking if the parameter is null first - if it is we are basically saying `if (true === true)`, meaning don't filter anything.
-If we do provide a `manufactured` query param, we can safely pass in the value since the scaffolding has already validated it is a boolean.
+We don't need to check if `attributes.queryParams.manufactured` is actually a boolean; the scaffolding has already validated it.
 MySQL doesn't support booleans and instead stores such information as a 1 or 0, so we have to convert the boolean to a 1 or 0 when parameterizing our value.
-Our logic is `if the key exists, pass 1 for true 0 for false, otherwise pass null`.
+Our logic is ***if the key exists, pass 1 for true 0 for false, otherwise pass null***.
 Go ahead and run the API now and see how it does!

 One query parameter down - but what about our repeatable parameter?
 In SQL we know we would do something like `p.weight_unit_measure_code IN ('value1', 'value2')`.
 What we can't do is `p.weight_unit_measure_code IN (:values)`; unfortunately, the JDBC driver isn't going to understand an array.
-You might be tempted to write some data-weave which manually creates the list of values in the SQL, but the danger here is that we end up opening ourselves up to SQL injection.
+You might be tempted to write some data-weave which manually creates the list of values in the SQL (ie: `IN ('lb', 'oz')`), but **the danger here is that we open ourselves to SQL injection**.
 What do we need to do?
 Dynamically generate the parameter key names and the SQL.

 Update your SQL block to contain the following; you must include the `#[` at the beginning and the `]` at the end as these convert the field value from static text to data-weave; I suggest using the copy code button.